mitsuba-renderer/drjit/src/python/docstr.rst

     This function generates an evenly spaced floating point sequence of size ``num`` covering the interval [``start``, ``stop``].

+    When half-precision output is requested, the function first computes an intermediate result in 32-bit precision and then casts it to 16 bit to limit the effect of rounding errors.

     Args:
         dtype (type): Desired Dr.Jit array type.
 The ``dtype`` must refer to a